mrJean1/PyGeodesy/README.rst

 There are four modules for ellipsoidal earth models, *ellipsoidalExact*, *-Karney*, *-Vincenty* and *-Nvector* and two for spherical ones, *sphericalTrigonometry* and *-Nvector*.
-Each module provides a geodetic LatLon_ and a geocentric Cartesian_ class with methods and functions to compute distance, surface area, perimeter, initial and final bearing, intermediate and nearest points, circle intersections and secants, path intersections, `3-point resections`_, rhumb and rhumb lines, triangulation, trilateration (by intersection, by overlap and in 3d), conversions and unrolling, among other things.
+Each module provides a geodetic LatLon_ and a geocentric Cartesian_ class with methods and functions to compute distance, surface area, perimeter, forward and reverse azimuth, initial and final bearing, intermediate and nearest points, intersections of geodesic, great circle and rhumb lines, circle intersections and secants, `3-point resections`_, triangulation, trilateration (by intersection, by overlap and in 3d), conversions and unrolling, among other things.
 For more information and further details see the documentation_, the descriptions of `Latitude/Longitude`_, Vincenty_ and `Vector-based`_ geodesy, the original `JavaScript source`_ or docs_ and *Karney*\'s Python geographiclib_ and `C++ GeographicLib`_.

 Also included are modules for conversions to and from `Cassini-Soldner`_, ECEF_ (Earth-Centered, Earth-Fixed cartesian), UTM_ (Universal Transverse Mercator and Exact_), UPS_ (Universal Polar